init script should not only depend on lockfile

 => Stopping icinga: No lock file found in /opt/icinga/var/icinga.lock

 => should check against ps -C icinga and issue a killall -9

 #4 Updated by hbaecker over 5 years ago

 Following Note was added by Hiren on icinga-devel list:

 looking for comments on this diff, have not tested it yet, have not setup a test environment to test with yet.

 comments on how it works and if it would be accepted welcome, if so, I'll get around to testing it and submitting fixes if there are issues.

-#5 Updated by dnsmichi about 5 years ago
+#5 Updated by dnsmichi over 5 years ago

 $ patch -p0 < daemon-init.diff